firstdraft/guides/getting-automated-feedback.md

 ![](/assets/grade-setup-instructions.png)

-Ok, now we can get the project loaded up in Cloud9 and try out the feedback feature.
-[Create a Cloud9 workspace as usual](getting-started-with-cloud9.md).
-Note that the repo was automatically forked for you; you don't need to fork manually anymore.
+Ok, now we can get the project loaded up and try out the feedback feature. `bin/setup` as usual, if you haven't already:

-`bin/setup` as usual.

 ![](/assets/bin-setup.png)

-Run Project and Preview the live application as usual, at this point.
-Start working on the project to do whatever the instructions tell you.

-**When you're ready for feedback**, try a new command at a new Terminal prompt:
+Start working on the project to do whatever the instructions tell you. **When you're ready for feedback**, try a new command at a new Terminal prompt:

 ```
 rails grade